Glow-worm Mechanical Noise from Fan, Pump, or Combustion

 • Inspect and replace a noisy fan assembly or circulation pump.

-• Check combustion settings if noise is combustion-related (roaring or rumbling).
+• Check combustion settings if the noise is combustion-related (roaring or rumbling).

-Persistent mechanical noise usually indicates a component nearing failure.
+Persistent mechanical noise usually indicates a component nearing the end of its service life.

 Advertisements